Serving all people by providing personalized health and wellness through exemplary care, education and research.

-To diagnose spinal compression, your doctor will ask you questions about your symptoms and do a complete physical examination.
-During the exam, your doctor will look for signs of spinal compression, such as loss of sensation, weakness, and abnormal reflexes.
+To diagnose spinal cord compression, your healthcare provider will ask you questions about your symptoms and do a complete physical exam.
+During the exam, he or she will look for signs of spinal compression, such as loss of sensation, weakness, and abnormal reflexes.
 Tests that help with your diagnosis may include:

 The medical team involved in treating your spinal cord compression may include arthritis specialists, bone surgeons, nerve specialists, and physical therapists.
-Treatment may involve medication, physical therapy, injections, and/or surgery.
+Treatment depends on the cause and your symptoms and may involve medication, physical therapy, injections, and surgery.
 Except in cases of emergency, such as cauda equina syndrome or a broken back, surgery is usually the last resort.

 Some other treatments that may be helpful for some people include acupuncture and chiropractic care.

-Simple home remedies like an ice bag, heating pad, massage, or a long hot shower can help.
+Simple home remedies like an ice bag, heating pad, massage, or a long hot shower can help reduce pain.

-The nutritional supplements glucosamine and chondroitin have been recommended as nutritional supplements for osteoarthritis, but recent studies have been disappointing.
-Ask your health care provider if he or she recommends any supplements for you and always discuss any alternative treatments or medications you’d like to try.
+The nutritional supplements glucosamine and chondroitin have been recommended as nutritional supplements for people with osteoarthritis, but recent studies have been disappointing.
+Ask your health care provider if he or she recommends any supplements for you and always discuss any alternative treatments or medicines you’d like to try.

 Spinal cord compression can cause cauda equina syndrome, which needs medical attention right away.
 Call your healthcare provider or go to the emergency room if you have: